-- Before you know you have it, high blood pressure can lead to heart attack, stroke, and eye and kidney problems.
-So get your blood pressure checked at least once a year, even if you think you're OK.
+Before you know you have it, high blood pressure can lead to heart attack, stroke, and eye and kidney problems.
+So get your blood pressure checked at least every two years, even if you think you're OK.

-- Colon cancer is the second-leading cause of cancer deaths in the U.S. At 50, your risk goes up.
+Colon cancer is the second-leading cause of cancer deaths in the U.S. At age 50, your risk goes up.
 You and your doctor can decide which colon cancer screening is best for you.

-- A bone mineral density scan checks your risk for osteoporosis, or bone thinning.
-Once you turn 60, talk to your doctor to see if it's time to start screening.
+A bone mineral density scan checks your risk for osteoporosis, or bone thinning.
+Once you turn age 65, or have other risk factors for bone thinning, talk to your doctor to see if it's time to start screening.

-- Twenty-seven percent of Americans, 65 and older, have diabetes.
+Twenty-seven percent of Americans, age 65 and older, have diabetes.
 Uncontrolled diabetes can lead to blindness, kidney disease, even amputation.
-Work with your doctor to avoid these hazards.
+Work with your doctor to help avoid these hazards.